 We hear you, and you are not alone!
 Yes, that’s a whole chicken in the box.
 Our Resources and Recipes pages are designed for the inexperienced cook.
 (The rest of you already have your recipes down and know where to go for new ones.)
 You'll find tips for using leftovers, batch cooking, and links to simple recipes from tested sources.

 Where do you deliver the meat shares ?

-You will meet us at a pick up point.
-At this time, we are determining our pick up locations according to the location of our customers.
-These will change as we grow, but we don’t want you to drive far.
+You will meet us at the pick up point you chose when you ordered your share.
+Pickup locations may change as we grow, but we don’t want you to drive far.
 Tell your neighbors about us and if they sign up, we can arrange a drop off in your driveway!

 What are the actual contents of the shares?

 The precise contents of the boxes vary from month to month.
 This allows us to use the animal in the amounts the carcass supplies.
 For example, we would love to put bacon in each box every month, but there is only so much bacon on a pig.
 The web site lists general contents and you are guaranteed minimum poundage.
 A good variety of cuts are included.